Jane Peterson

 Overview

-In 1938, Peterson was named the “most outstanding individual of the year” by the American Historical Society for her artistic achievement.
-She was a member of the National Academy of Design, the American Water Color Society, the National Association of Women Painters and Sculptors, and the Allied Artists of America.
-She was also a trustee of the Metropolitan Museum of Art.
-Peterson died on August 14, 1965 in Kansas City, Missouri.
+Following her husband's death, Peterson spent winters on the French Riviera or in Palm Beach, Florida, and summers most often at her estate in Ipswich, Massachusetts.
+In 1938 she was named the "most outstanding individual of the year" by the American Historical Society for her artistic achievement.
+She was a member of the National Academy of Design, the American Water Color Society, the National Association of Women Painters and Sculptors, and the Allied Artists of America, and she served as a trustee of the Metropolitan Museum of Art.
+She died in Kansas City, Missouri, in 1965, leaving behind a body of work that remains prized for its color, warmth, and independent vision.